Identity Theft and Credit Card Theft

 Identity theft is the circumstance when a third party is not authorized to use your information.
 Identity theft occurs when that third party usually illegally obtains your personal details and chooses to benefit from these details.
 More often than not, identity theft occurs by gaining access to your personal and sensitive information in various ways like trash diving, stealing your tangible documents, or due to data breaches.

 Both account takeover and identity theft are serious and should not be taken lightly.
-If you believe you are a victim of either crime, you should contact your banking institutions right away and also contact lawyers who deal with credit issues!
+If you believe you are a victim of either crime, you should contact your banking institutions right away and also contact attorneys for identity theft.

 Call Us Today!
 We're Here for You